arstryx/ipk25chat-client/README.md

 And now simple strings are not enough, byte arrays are needed for communication.

-> As wee see, reliability here must be handled by the application, if we want it.
+> As we see, reliability here must be handled by the application, if we want it.
 The task offers us to use identifiers and confirm messages, that is possible solution, even though it noticeably complicates the implementation.